 especially skills in solving future problems.

-Through comprehensive guidance and rigorous competition, we hope to imbue students in New York state with a set of tools which allow them critically identify problems and strategically develop viable solution plans.
+How Does NYFPS Strive Towards This Vision?
+Through comprehensive guidance and rigorous competition, we hope to imbue students in New York State with a set of tools which allow them to critically identify problems and strategically develop viable solution plans.

 Our program provides access to educational material that teach the six step problem solving framework and highlight important future trends underscored in the annual topics.